jihongliu2024/jihongliu.github.io/_pages/conference-2021.md

 **Background** The BVCN was established to facilitate entry of researchers in environmental and biomedical sciences into computational biology.
 To further this goal, this upcoming conference is designed to provide a platform for showcasing bioinformatic projects from inception to publication.
 The holistic analysis of data intensive projects may contain many steps that are not covered in the tutorials or documented in the methods section of publications - our speakers will try and capture these elements in their presentations.

-We will send the final conference schedule on **1 June 2021**.
+We will send the final conference schedule on ~~**1 June 2021**~~ **3 June 2021**.
 If you have any questions about information in this email or other questions about the BVCN conference, please reach out to conference chair Dr. Ben Tully (tully.bj@gmail.com).

 Before we continue, we would like to emphasize that the BVCN conference is intended to be inclusive and accessible for all attendees.
 As such, we will not allow any violations of the [**BVCN Code of Conduct**](https://biovcnet.github.io/code-of-conduct/).

 # Conference dates - 7-11 June 2021
-# [Pre-conference survey](https://forms.gle/xfp38yERGJQDA3Pt7) - submit by 7 May 2021 11:59PM US PST (<5 minutes in length)
+# Pre-conference survey - CLOSED

 ## Conference schedule

-A finalized schedule will be available before the start of the conference (**1 June 2021**).
+A finalized schedule will be available before the start of the conference (**3 June 2021**).
 To help you plan your conference, here are some tentative times for various events.
 Start times are planned to allow attendees from both hemispheres to attend most events.

 <center>
 <img src="/images/schedule-table.png" width="90%">